 R REGULATION 2017 ACADEMIC YEAR: 2019-2020

 4 Radiatio incohere Radiation is high intense and coherent

-Distinguish between homo junction and hetero junction semiconductor diode laser.
-(Jan 2009 ction semiconductor diode laser.
+Distinguish b ction semiconductor diode laser.
 (Jan 2009.,

-Jan 2010) BTL4 ,
+Jan 2010) B7 y ,

 ŕ Sl.
 Homo-Junction Hetero-Junction

 No. Semiconductor diode semiconductor diode laser

 Laser

 1. Homojunction laser is made Hetrojunction laser is made

 by a single crystalline by different materials.

 10 material.

 10 2.
 Power output is low.
 Power output is high.

 3. It has high threshold current It has low threshold current

 density. density.

 4 G 1

 4. Cost is less Cost is more

 5. Life time is less Life time is more

 List out the types of optical

 - guide which guides light for p ropagation.

 terial Cl.
 Cl.

 Glass fiber

 ► Mada of Duono Plastic fiber

-11 ► Mode of Propagation
+11 of Propa Single mode fiber

-11 Single mode fiber Multi mode fiber
+11 Multi mode fiber

 Refra ctive ind ex profile

 Kerra cuve mu Step index fiber

 Single mode

 Multi mode step index fibe er

 , \ Graded index (GIN)- Mult

 What are t he advai nunication over the wire (conventional)

 communicati ,

 BTL2

 12 Large information carrying capacity (Large band width)

 ➤ Minimum loss of energy

 ➤ Signal security and no cross talk

-➤ High corrosion resistance
+High corrosion resistance

-al internal reflection?
+State the principle of fiber optics. (or) What is total internal reflection?
 Write the conditions

 to achieve total internal reflection.
-BTL1

-12 When light travels from denser to rarer medium with the angle of incidence greater than critical
+BTL1 When light travels from denser to rarer medium with the angle of incidence greater than critical

-13 angle, there is no refraction and reflection only takes place.
+angle, there is no refraction and reflection only takes place.
+This phenomenon is called Total Reflection.
+Conditions to achieve Total Internal Reflection lace.
 This phenomenon is called Total Internal

-+ Reflection.
++

 Conditions to achieve Total Internal Reflection

-Conditions to achieve Total Internal Reflection

 Light should travel from denser to rare medium $n_1 > n_2$

-Angle of incidence should be greater than critical angle Define critical angle.
+➤ Angle of incidence should be greater than critical angle Define critical angle.
 BTL1

 14 cidence at which the angle of refraction is at 90°